alex-90314/1-to-1000-game/README.md

 desktop game based on the TikTok filter.

-currently in the console game phase
+currently played in the console